MGorelik/mint-and-friends/README.md

-# Minthood - Sync your Robinhood portfolios to Mint
+# Mint and Friends - Sync your Robinhood and Coinbase portfolios to Mint

 ## Installation